entur/cloud-logging/gcp/README.md

 Logbook request-response-logging for Stackdriver.

 Note that remote JSON payloads are syntax validated and thus can be directly inlined in JSON log statements.
+Local JSON payloads are not syntax validated as the framework expect that we produce only valid JSON ourselves.
+Use `RemoteHttpMessageContextSupplier` to skip syntax validation if remote JSON payloads are known to contain only valid JSON.

 ## request-response-spring-boot-starter-gcp-web-test
 Logbook request-response-logging for local development.